colinstein/homebrew-mutt/README.md

     messages or manually delete them as needed.
 This feature is similar to how many modern graphical email clients work.

+The index color and sidebar patches are not compatible.
+You will have to choose one or the other for now.

 ## Installation
 This patch duplicates a formula already available in Homebrew.
 In order to use this as the formula to install mutt you must either: *tap-pin* when adding this